kartoffelquadrat/GenericVectorGame/README.md

 # Generic Vector Game

-A minimal demo for svg based browser games.
+A minimal template and demo for svg based browser games.

 ## About

-It is more convenient to create a fancy game UI in a vector editor than in plan HTML/CSS.
-Yet there are some hurdles before you can use an SVG UI for a decend browser game.
-This repo serves as template for some standard features:
+A fancy game UI is easier designed in a vector editor than in plan HTML/CSS.
+Yet there are some hurdles before your SVG may serve as a decent browser game.
+This repo serves as demo and template for the most standard features:

  * [Perfect size and position](src/main/resources/static/style.css): The UI shows centered and uses as much space as available.
 On Window resize, the sprite adapts dynamically.
  * [Custom, SVG based board](#custom-board): The UI shown originates a Vector-Editor (Omnigraffle).
 It was exported to SVG and [auto patched](https://github.com/kartoffelquadrat/SvgPatcher).
 No manual changes were made to the svg file.
  * [Targeted DOM manipulation](src/main/resources/static/uiactions.js): The top right tile changes to a random colour on click.
 JavaScript registers interaction and modifies the DOM.